-Chen, X., Zhang, H. and Gelernter, J. (in preparation).
+Chen, X., Zhang, H. and Gelernter, J. (under review 2015).
 Multi-lingual geoparsing based on machine translation.
 European Conference on Machine Learning and Data Mining ECML PKDD

 Zhang, W and Gelernter, J. (2014).
 Learning candidate preferences to resolve location expressions in Twitter messages.
 Journal of Spatial Information Science.

 Gelernter, J., Ganesh, G., Krishnakumar, H. and Zhang, W. (2013) Automatic gazetteer enrichment with user geocoded data.
 Second ACM SigSpatial International Workshop on Crowdsourced and Volunteered Geographic Information (GEOCROWD) November 5, 2013, Orlando, Florida, U.S.A.© [Gelernter, Ganesh, Krishnakumar, and Zhang] This is the author's version of the work.
 It is posted here for your personal use.
 Not for redistribution. http://dx.doi.org/10.1145/2534732.2534736